silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Composer updates regularly, so you should run this command fairly often.
 These instructions assume you are running the latest version.

+## Installing Composer on Windows WAMP
+For those that use WAMP as a development environment we have more detailed information [here](/windows-wamp#composerinstall) on how to install composer.

 ## Create a new site

 Composer can create a new site for you, using the installer as a template (by default composer will download the latest stable version):